PlaceholderAPI/PlaceholderAPI/wiki/FAQ.md

 ## It only shows `%placeholder%` and not the variable
 When a plugin or `/papi parse me %placeholder%` only returns the placeholder itself and no value should you check for the following things:

-### The expansion is actually installed.
+### The expansion is actually installed
 In many cases is the cause that the expansion of the placeholder is missing.
 Just execute `/papi ecloud download <name of expansion>` followed by `/papi reload` to activate it.
 You can find a list of Expansions and their Placeholders [[on this page|Placeholders]].

 **NOTE!**
 Not all placeholders come in their own expansion.
 Some plugins *hardcode* them in and load them on startup, when hooking into PlaceholderAPI.

-### Plugin actualls supports PlaceholderAPI
+### Plugin actually supports PlaceholderAPI
-It can happen that the plugin you use to display the placeholder in doesn't support PlaceholderAPI.
-In such a case check, if the parse command returns the actual value of a placeholder.
+It is possible that the plugin you use to display the placeholder in doesn't support PlaceholderAPI.
+In such a case, check if the parse command returns the actual value of a placeholder.
-If that is the case while the plugin is still displaying the placeholder, can this be an indicator of the plugin not supporting PlaceholderAPI.
+If that is the case while the plugin is still displaying the placeholder, this can be an indicator of the plugin not supporting PlaceholderAPI.

 You can find a list of plugins supporting PlaceholderAPI [[here|Plugins-using-PlaceholderAPI]].
 Just make sure that "Supports placeholders" has a check mark in front of it.